IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 ![Window diagram](/streamsx.documentation/images/python/window.jpg)

 As shown above, windows are made up of a finite number of tuples.
 They are represented by the `Window` class in this API.
-You create a new `Window` by calling `Stream.last()` or `Stream.batch()`, specifying the window size or duration as a parameter.
+You create a new `Window` by calling `Stream.last()` or `Stream.batch()`.

 The difference between `Stream.last()` and `Stream.batch()` will be covered [later in this guide](#wsliding).
 For now, the examples will use `Stream.last()`.

 <a id="wsize"></a>

-### Window size and duration
+### How many tuples will the window contain?

-Tuples are collected into the window based on the defined size of the window.
-The size of the window can be based on
+You specify how many tuples are collected into the window based on your application's needs.
-- Elapsed time, e.g. _collect all the tuples in a 5 minute interval_.
-Time elapsed is computed using system time.
-    `Stream.last(size=datetime.timedelta(minutes=5))` , or

-    `Stream.batch(size=datetime.timedelta(minutes=5))`
+You have 2 options.
+You can create the windows based on the number of tuples that have arrived (count-based) or on how much time elapses between tuple arrivals (time-based).

+Here are examples of each option:

-- Number of tuples collected, e.g. _collect 100 tuples regardless of how often the data arrives._
+- Collect the last 100 tuples, regardless of how often the data arrives.
+This is a **count-based** window.

-    `Stream.batch(size=100) ` or

     `Stream.last(size=100)`

+- Collect all the tuples that arrive in a 5 minute interval.
+This is a **time-based** window.

+    `Stream.last(size=datetime.timedelta(minutes=5))`

+   Elapsed time is computed using system time.
+The number of tuples collected will depend on how many tuples arrive in the specified   interval.

 <a id="wtemplate"></a>
 ### Template for using windows